zziazm/gitskills/README.md

 # gitskills
- create a new branch named dev
+ create a new branch named devs